I'm going to be a dad!

 As I can say from my own experience, every birth is a special experience with its own individual characteristics.
 When I gave birth to my daughter four years later, the start of the labour was much more relaxed and I was able to support my wife even better than during the first birth.
 Nevertheless, the births of my own children were unforgettable, wonderful experiences where I was thankfully able to forget my profession as a doctor and focus solely on becoming and being a father.

 The role of the father within the family is constantly changing.
 Many fathers want to become more and more involved in bringing up their children and promoting the sharing of responsibilities.
-How do men experience the transition to fatherhood and how can you support your pregnant partner?
+How do men experience the transition to fatherhood and how can they support their pregnant partner?

 I believe that the role of the father within the family is not subject to change.
 I believe that nature has provided a certain division of roles (men can't get pregnant).
 But mutual support and the division of tasks should really be adapted to individual needs and requirements.
 Of course, fathers should do as much as they can to support their partners during pregnancy and especially after the birth and divide the tasks that arise as much as possible between father and mother.
 But here too, I think we should say goodbye to a certain division of roles: everyone will and can contribute according to their strengths and weaknesses, and the best thing is always to complement and support each other, no matter what current role model society dictates.
 Time and again I have heard the "father-to-be" cliché of the "hunter to breadwinner" and had to smile about it.
 But I think there is some truth in it.
 As an expectant father, you naturally think about how you can support your pregnant wife, take the pressure off her and secure their future together.
 The best support is probably to be aware of every day of the pregnancy together with your partner, to take time out to share your thoughts and feelings intensively and to create an atmosphere of loving security.